minglecm/dentafrice.github.com/about.md

 I have 10+ years in web and application development and have worked on a wide variety of projects both business and consumer facing.

-I've worked on jobs in a wide variety of industries besides development:
+I've worked on jobs in a wide variety of industries besides software:

 + Alarm System Installer
 + Electrical Apprentice